itsme-sultan/90DaysOfDevOps/2026/day-15/networking-concepts.md

     4- The web server processes the request, may talk to application servers and databases, and then sends back the webpage you see.

-- what happens when you type `google.com` in a browser?

 - What are DNS record types?
   A DNS record is just a piece of information stored in the Domain Name System
   1. A Record : Resolve the domain name into ipv4 address.
 Domain → ipv4.